noobconner21/ARMod-VPN-Decrypt-Script/README.md

 # How to Install

-apt update && apt upgrade
-apt install python
+apt update && apt upgrade && apt install python && pip install pycryptodome

 # How to use